dantaeyoung/RhinoRift/README.md

 1) Download these files (also attached below):

-2) Run OpenTrack binary - working version in OpenTrackBinary folder.
+2) Run OpenTrack binary - working version in OpenTrackBinary folder, or download from https://github.com/opentrack/opentrack.

 3) In OpenTrack, load the 'OpenTrackRiftGrasshopperUDP.ini' profile.
 Click the 'Start' button and move your Rift around - make sure that it looks like the Yaw/Pitch/Roll data is being sent.